 A Texas-born speed skating maverick who transitioned from world-champion inline wheels to Olympic ice, revolutionizing training and winning with swagger.

-Chad Hedrick didn't follow the usual path to Olympic glory.
-Hailing from Spring, Texas, a state not known for ice, he first dominated the world of inline speed skating, winning multiple world championships.
-In his early twenties, he made an audacious switch to the ice, bringing an outsider's confidence and a revolutionary, efficiency-focused technique from his roller background.
-His impact was immediate and spectacular.
-At the 2006 Turin Olympics, he stormed to gold in the 5000m, silver in the 10000m, and bronze in the 1500m.
-Hedrick's career was marked by a fierce rivalry with American teammate Shani Davis and a persona that blended southern charm with competitive bravado.
-He proved that elite athleticism could transcend surfaces, changing how many viewed cross-training in speed sports and leaving with five Olympic medals.
+Chad Hedrick won the 5000-meter gold medal at the 2006 Turin Olympics.
+Born in 1977 in Spring, Texas, he first dominated inline speed skating, earning multiple world championships on wheels.
+In his early twenties, he switched to the ice, applying an efficiency-focused technique from his roller background.
+At Turin, he added a silver in the 10,000 meters and a bronze in the 1,500 meters.
+Hedrick’s rivalry with American teammate Shani Davis drew attention, and his persona blended southern charm with competitive bravado.
+He finished his Olympic career with five medals, demonstrating that elite skill could extend beyond surfaces and shift views on cross-training in speed sports.

 1965–1980